 At that point, you're free to close in on the Absurdle answer like you would any other big-hit word game of the last few weeks.

 As hinted at earlier, the good news is that you can play as many Absurdle challenges a day as you like.
-Even better, none of them require fiddling with your device's clock and calendar settings, as you have to do in games like Quordle.
+Even better, none of them requires fiddling with your device's clock and calendar settings, as you have to do in games like Quordle.
 Instead, once you're finished with the challenge you're currently on, you can simply hit the blue New Game button to go through the process again.

 That's it for our Absurdle word guide!
-For games that last a little longer, try out list of games like Wordle.
+For games that last a little longer, try out our list of games like Wordle.
 For daily puzzle recommendations, our Worldle country guide, Lewdle word of the day, and Mathler answer will give your brain a good morning workout.
 There's even a Hogwartle word puzzle for Harry Potter fans.
 What a wordle.